-Lyme disease is a tick-transmitted infection caused by Borrelia burgdorferi.
+Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia burgdorferi.
 Early symptoms include an erythema migrans rash, which may be followed weeks to months later by neurologic, cardiac, or joint abnormalities.
 Diagnosis is primarily clinical in early-stage disease, but serologic testing can help diagnose cardiac, neurologic, and rheumatologic complications that occur later in the disease.
 Treatment is with antibiotics such as doxycycline or ceftriaxone.

 B. burgdorferi enters the skin at the site of the tick bite.
 After 3 to 32 days, the organisms migrate locally in the skin around the bite, spread via the lymphatics to cause regional adenopathy or disseminate in blood to organs or other skin sites.
 Initially, an inflammatory reaction (erythema migrans) occurs before significant antibody response to infection (serologic conversion).

 The early and late stages are usually separated by an asymptomatic interval.